 When the E-Visa is approved, you should print a copy to present at the airport.
-With your electronic visa you can skip the visa on arrival line and head straight to border control where the immigration officers will stamp your passport.
+With your electronic visa, you can skip the visa on arrival line and head straight to border control where the immigration officers will stamp your passport.

-Pros and Cons of the Visa-on-Arrival
+Pros and Cons of the Visa-on-Arrival or Approval Letter

-To obtain this visa, you need to have a digital passport photo, with the same requirements as those for the E-Visa.
+To obtain this visa, you need to have a digital passport photo, with the same requirements as those for the e-Visa.
 You are required to scan the passport photo page.
 You also need a debit or credit card to pay for the visa fee.

 You will need to pay an additional “stamping fee” at the airport, besides the fee of the visa.
 This fee must be paid in cash, and you can use USD or Vietnamese Dong.
-ATMS are outside the Customs area and you will not be able to take out money to pay for the fee.
+ATMs are outside the customs area and you will not be able to take out money to pay for the fee.

 If you need to obtain the visa-on-arrival, you still need to complete an online form with your personal detail and passport information and pay a fee with a debit or credit card.